 Neuroscience Questions

-No, you must have completed at least one quarter of an SRP-99 or departmental 199 in the same neuroscience related research lab under the same faculty mentor.
+No, you must have completed at least one quarter of an SRP-99 or departmental 199 in the same neuroscience-related research lab with the same faculty mentor.
 Therefore, make sure you plan for a quarter of SRP-99 or departmental 199 prior to scheduling NEUROSC 198A/199A.

-NEUROSC 198A/B is reserved for students in departmental honors and culminates in the completion of an honors thesis.
+NEUROSC 198A/B is reserved for students pursuing departmental honors and culminates in the completion of an honors thesis.
+All students completing the Neuroscience major independent research capstone will present at the annual Neuroscience Poster Day.

 UCLA Questions

-If you are a neuroscience major, you are in the College of Letters and Science.
+If you are a Neuroscience major, you are in the College of Letters and Science.
 Within the College, there are four College Counseling units.
-They have jurisdiction over all university and College requirements outside of the major.
-They can assist with petitions, GE requirements, or the proficiency requirements.

 - College Academic Counseling (CAC): A-316 Murphy Hall